 See?
 Not even 10 ingredients!

-This is a really easy dish to make!
+This is a really easy recipe to make (and easy is my favorite kind!).
 The first step is chopping your yellow squash up.
 Next, cook it in a skillet with some water.

 Next you’ll add green onions to the skillet.
 Sauté them and season them with salt and pepper.